-18F-FET PET may be useful in the differential diagnosis between brain tumours and non-neoplastic lesions and between low-grade and high-grade gliomas.
+18F-FET PET may be useful in the differential diagnosis between brain tumors and non-neoplastic lesions and between low-grade and high grade gliomas.
 Integration of 18F-FET PET into surgical planning allows better delineation of the extent of resection beyond margins visible with standard MRI.
 For biopsy planning, 18F-FET PET is particularly useful in identifying malignant foci within non-contrast-enhancing gliomas.
 18F-FET PET may improve the radiation therapy planning in patients with gliomas.
 This metabolic imaging method may be useful to evaluate treatment response in patients with gliomas and it improves the differential diagnosis between brain tumours recurrence and post-treatment changes.
 18F-FET PET may provide useful prognostic information in high-grade gliomas.

 Based on recent literature data 18F-FET PET may provide additional diagnostic information compared to standard MRI in neuro-oncology 1).

 For quantification of standard PET-derived parameters such as the tumor-to-background ratio, the background activity is assessed using a region of interest (ROI) or volume of interest (VOI) in unaffected brain tissue.
 However, there is no standardized approach regarding the assessment of the background reference 2).

 Fluoroethyl Tyrosine Positron Emission Tomography for patients with gliomas undergoing multimodal treatment or various forms of irradiation is a powerful tool to improve the differential diagnosis 3).